 At SDU, SDU's Gender Equality Team collaborates closely with faculties and departments on their academic recruitment processes.
 The team offers advice tailored to local requests and provides qualified counselling related to all aspects of the processes, from wording and placement of job announcements to questions related to evaluation criteria and candidate interviews.
 This indicator has been in place since 2019 and is ongoing.

 SDU's Gender Equality Team has developed virtual training on recruitment and bias, and other guidelines for interviews which will be offered as part of the resources on the recruitment portal.
-A communication campaign for awareness of the tools will take place in 2024.
-This indicator has not been initiated yet.
+A communication campaign for awareness of the tools took place in 2024.